New York City Police Department corruption and misconduct: Arrest of Ramsey Orta

-On October 5, 2016, Ramsey Orta, who filmed Eric Garner's murder, was targeted by NYPD and arrested for weapons and drug charges.
-Orta filed one lawsuit, alleging that the NYPD has arrested him several times in retaliation for filming the Garner video.
+On October 5, 2016, Ramsey Orta, who filmed Eric Garner's murder, was targeted by the NYPD and arrested for weapons and drug charges.
+Orta filed one lawsuit, alleging that the NYPD had arrested him several times in retaliation for filming the Garner video.
 But in July 2016, Orta, saying he was “tired of fighting,” pled guilty to charges of selling heroin and other drugs to an undercover police officer, and to a charge of possessing an illegal handgun.

 Shooting of Akai Gurley

 On November 20, 2014, NYPD Officer Peter Liang fired his pistol.
-The bullet hit the wall and ricocheted hitting an unarmed 28-year-old Akai Gurley at a Brooklyn housing project.
+The bullet hit the wall and ricocheted, hitting an unarmed 28-year-old Akai Gurley at a Brooklyn housing project.
 Commissioner Bratton stated that Liang had already drawn his weapon before encountering Gurley, but initially deemed the shooting an accidental discharge after an investigation.
-In 2015, Liang was suspended without pay and charged with manslaughter, negligent homicide, assault, reckless endangerment and official misconduct.
+In 2015, Liang was suspended without pay and charged with manslaughter, negligent homicide, assault, reckless endangerment, and official misconduct.
 On February 11, 2016, Liang was convicted of manslaughter and official misconduct; he was fired by the NYPD the same day.

+2020s

 Controversy surrounding Francisco Garcia

 On May 3, 2020, a video went viral of an NYPD officer repeatedly punching and tasering a man he was arresting for violating the city's temporary social distancing requirement.
 Despite the fact that the person he was arresting, Donni Wright, was also shown to be resisting arrest and assaulting him, it was later revealed that the officer involved, Francisco Garcia, had a previous history of alleged brutality, resulting in seven lawsuits which were settled by the city for a total of $210,000.
 One notable incident included a controversial confrontation with a lesbian couple at a Harlem restaurant in 2016, where he allegedly shoved one of the two women and afterwards said "Take a picture of it, fucking} dyke.”
 Another incident occurred in 2014, when he and other NYPD officers controversially arrested a home health care aide for trespassing.
 However, it soon revealed that the health care aide, whose thick African accent made it hard for Garcia and the assisting officers to understand what he was saying, merely went into the wrong apartment and charges were dropped when it was proven that his patient lived in the same building.
 Following the May 2020 incident, Garcia was not fired, but stripped of his gun, shield and badge and reassigned to desk duty.